-At Richmond Aesthetic Surgery, our board certified Nurse Practitioner Rachel Duke, NP along with plastic surgeon Neil Zemmel, MD utilize a KTP laser to target blood vessels that lead to red discoloration of the face.
+At Richmond Aesthetic Surgery, our board-certified plastic surgeon Neil Zemmel, MD utilize a KTP laser to target blood vessels that lead to red discoloration of the face.
 KTP stands for the Potassium Titanyl Phosphate (KTP), and this crystal is used as the laser medium, producing a wavelength of 532 nanometers.
 The KTP laser only targets the oxy-hemoglobin in your blood, thereby leaving surrounding structures and tissue unaffected.
 The laser beam passes through the skin and penetrates, shrinks, or ablates the targeted vessel.
 The blood vessel walls then collapse, seal, and later dissolve within the body, thus diminishing or eliminating their appearance.
 Due to genetics, hormones, sun exposure, and aging, the development of new veins may reoccur and additional treatments may therefore be necessary.

 What Does the KTP Treat?